UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

-==**Stack trace**==: stack traces are related to Exceptions and they include information about the files/lines that your code ran through before it ran into an error.
-Stack traces will help you find the exact location (file and line number) of your error.
+==**Stack trace**==: stack traces are related to Exceptions and they include information about the files/lines that your code ran through before it had into an error.
+Stack traces will help you find the exact location (file and line number) of the error.

 -----------------------------------------------------------------------------